OrionExplorer/dcpam/README.md

 * [x] **Process gigabytes of data within minutes** - benefit of parallel execution.

 ### Extraction and Change Data Capture
+Extraction is first major ETL process.
+Simplified DCPAM workflow consists of 3 major steps:
+1. Data extraction from all source systems to the Staging Area.
+2. Possibility to transform and combine data across all source systems in the Staging Area.
+3. Load transformed dataset to the target tables.

 #### Extraction
 DCPAM is designed to perform online incremental extraction without need to implement additional logic to the source system.
 This process is SQL-based all the way, thus precise configuration of various databases transaction logs are not required.
 Log scanning is great non-intrusive method for Change Data Capture, but DCPAM goal is to deliver full Data Warehouse possibilities and not to include or hire more engineers for this specific task.